Alphas: Critical reception

 Alphas has received mixed reviews.
-It earned a score of 63 on Metacritic.
+On review aggregator Rotten Tomatoes, the first season holds a 73% "Fresh" score, based on 33 critic reviews with an average rating of 6.6/10.
+The website's critics consensus reads, "It treads familiar ground, but Alphas succeeds on the strength of its characters and brisk pacing."
+The second season holds an 89% "Fresh" score, based on nine critic reviews with an average rating of 7.8/10.
+The website's consensus reads, "Alphas reaches its prime in its second and final season, bolstered by higher stakes and the reassuring presence of David Strathairn."

+On Metacritic, which uses a weighted average, the first season holds a score of 64/100 based on 17 critic reviews, indicating "generally favorable" reviews.

 The New York Post said of the first episode: "Alphas is fun, sure, but it has a 'been there, done that' feel."

 TV Fanatic gave the show an average review saying, "Everything Alphas brought to the table has been done before."

 The New York Times gave the show a negative review: "It's neither here nor there: low on sci-fi mystery and intrigue and not yet convincing as ensemble drama.
 Right now it feels like the beta version."

 Variety gave a positive review: "At first blush, though, give Alphas high marks for effort and ingenuity, demonstrating a TV show needn't provide major pyrotechnics or a reinvented wheel to lay the groundwork for solid summer entertainment where the characters, somewhat refreshingly, are only sort-of super."

 The Los Angeles Times gave the pilot a positive review: "Alphas deftly balances all the building blocks of great genre – nonhuman abilities, twisty plot, cool special effects, smart dialogue and characters you want to spend more time with.
 And that's the most impressive superpower of all."

 After eight episodes had aired, Maureen Ryan of AOL TV called it the summer's most promising new drama: "Not only has Alphas successfully avoided many of the pitfalls that have bedeviled other superhero-flavored projects, it's done a good job of balancing character-driven moments with taut, well-paced storytelling."